Gyeong-Hyeon/TRANSLATE-YOUR-PHOTO/README.md

-# TRANSLATE-YOUR-PHOTO
+#  📸 TRANSLATE-YOUR-PHOTO
-OCR + Machine Translator EN-KO
+OCR + Machine Translator EN-KO.
+This project is still on going